Blockchain & Crypto-Assets 2026 Comparisons

 Centralised Finance (CeFi)

 CeFi firms and licensed intermediaries are permitted to utilise DeFi protocols in connection with providing products within the jurisdiction, provided they satisfy stringent risk management obligations.
-Following the “Circular on staking services provided by virtual asset trading platforms” and the “Circular on SFC-authorised funds with exposure to virtual assets” (both issued on 7 April 2025), licensed VATPs and authorised VA funds must obtain the SFC’s prior written approval before engaging in DeFi interactions, such as staking services or yield-generation protocols.
+Following the “Circular on staking services provided by virtual asset trading platforms” (issued on 7 April 2025) and the “Circular on SFC-authorised funds with exposure to virtual assets” (updated on 27 May 2026), licensed VATPs and authorised VA funds must obtain the SFC’s prior written approval before engaging in DeFi interactions, such as staking services or yield-generation protocols.
 They must address profound concerns regarding smart contract vulnerabilities, liquidity risks and the effective safeguarding of staked client assets.
 Consequently, authorised funds are generally restricted to staking their VA holdings only through licensed VATPs and authorised institutions, subject to strict concentration caps.

 The corporate structures commonly used to operate DeFi globally, such as decentralised autonomous organisations (DAOs), face significant legal friction in Hong Kong due to their lack of recognised legal personality.
 Operating a pure DAO without a legal wrapper severely complicates contract enforcement, property ownership and the allocation of liability.